 Michael Strauss is a member of Nixon Peabody’s Complex Commercial Disputes and Government Investigation and White Collar Defense practice groups.
-He helps clients take decisive action when faced with difficult legal decisions.
-He represents a diverse set of clients across multiple industries faced with complex, high-stakes disputes, government investigations, and criminal prosecutions throughout the world.
+He represents clients across multiple industries faced with high-stakes disputes, government investigations, and criminal prosecutions throughout the world.

 As states and the federal government increase their investigation and enforcement efforts related to anti-corruption and export control matters, companies must ensure their corporate compliance programs are calibrated to match the risk profiles of the places where they operate.
 To do so, clients need counsel that understands the dynamics of their respective industries and the risks associated with their international operations, and has the ability to mitigate and resolve civil, regulatory, and criminal actions before they evolve into “bet-the-company” fights.